Communities

 Thus I conclude, you would favor the sandbox approach?
 I think this would combine the best of everything.
 Do you have ideas/concerns towards that?

-celtschk‭ wrote about 1 month ago · edited about 1 month ago
+celtschk‭ wrote 2 months ago · edited 2 months ago

 There's already the precedent of a sandbox system in the code golf community.
 There the sandbox is simply another category, and challenges are supposed to be copied to the main category when they are mature enough.
 However the system relies very much on users following the policy voluntarily; it probably would need to get software support to work on more general sites, especially if it is supposed to be used by beginners.

-Antares‭ wrote about 1 month ago · edited about 1 month ago
+Antares‭ wrote 2 months ago · edited 2 months ago

 I don't see a problem in making it an "implicit rule" (of course presented somewhere accessible).
 If a question needing improvements show up in the "Q&A corpus" there can be helpful comments made about that the sandbox is a better fit right now.
 The post could be moved to the sandbox by mods for example easily, wouldn't it?